 The party that maintains the trust will assign a trustee who will have power over the trust.
 This trustee would also supervise his management and disbursement of funds.
 Assets initially belonging to the disabled person put in the trust may be subject to the repayment rules of Medicaid, but they are not assets given by third parties such as parents.

 Creating a special needs trust will bring benefits for both sides.
 The beneficiary has a way of having financial support without compromising their eligibility for income-restricted programs or services.
 The person or party who establishes the trust, meanwhile, has some affirmation that the proceeds will go to the expenses that they stipulate.

 When a third party places funds in a special needs trust, the party is told that the funds will be used for the reason it intends.
-For example, parents can put some funds in a Special Needs Trusts for the purpose of caring for their special son to prevent that care fund going to their daughter or vice versa.
+For example, parents can put some funds in a Special Needs Trust for the purpose of caring for their special son to prevent that care fund from going to their daughter or vice versa.
 Special needs trusts are irrevocable, and creditors cannot take control of their assets.

-It is vital that the person who establishes the trust or their legal representative look quite carefully the terms of the trust documents to ensure its validity, and to guarantee that the document’s directives and intent are specifically clear.
+It is vital that the person who establishes the trust or their legal representative look quite carefully at the terms of the trust documents to ensure its validity, and to guarantee that the document's directives and intent are specifically clear.
 Before the beneficiary turns 65 the special needs trust must be established.
 With so many requirements, it is important that you seek the help of our experienced estate planning attorney to form a Special Needs Trust.

 California ASSET PROTECTION PLANNING

 Asset Protection is the idea and the techniques to protect one's wealth.
 Asset protection is an aspect of financial planning designed to protect one's assets from different individuals.
 Individuals and business organizations these methods to restrict access by creditors to certain valuable assets when working under debtor-creditor laws.